What is the enrollment process?

 Your student can be switched out of an online class and put back into the classroom if his or her grades are unsatisfactory.
 Please understand that we suggest this only as a last resort; the student should utilize the VLN tutors and other resources before dropping the class.
-All fees will be forfeited and an exit fee will be charged.
+All fees will be forfeited and an exit fee of $100 per course will be charged.

 How are the classes graded and how heavy is the workload?